What is Decking on a Roof and Its Components

 Tongue and groove

-It is a board in 2×6 formation that consists of a “tongue” on one of the board’s edges that fits into the “groove” on the edge of a different board.
+It is a board in a 2×6 formation that consists of a “tongue” on one of the board’s edges that fits into the “groove” on the edge of a different board.
 The boards are slid together.
 It is common to be found in houses without ceilings, in which the boards add architectural elements to the joist.

 Plank decking